mohamedaliznidi/the-book-of-bugs-n-charms/react/state-management/recoil.md

 })
 ```

-### Selectors
+### Mystical Selectors

-Selectors are pure functions that derive state from atoms or other selectors.
+Selectors are pure mystical functions that derive state from atoms or other selectors through magical computation.

 ```typescript
 // selectors/counterSelectors.ts